-Before jumping into changing channel, you need to use a software that scans your Wi-Fi signals near your device and locate the channels they are on.
-The software you can use is inSSIDer utility.
-And if you start the process in android device, you can use WiFi Analyser App.
+Before jumping into changing channels, you need to use software that scans your Wi-Fi signals near your device and locate the channels they are on.
+The software you can use is the inSSIDer utility.
+And if you start the process on an Android device, you can use the WiFi Analyser App.

-Note: The most stable channels among the listed ones are 1,6 and 11 which means if you switch your Wi-Fi channels to these listed ones, the chances are high that your internet speed is not going to betray you most of the times.
+Note: The most stable channels among the listed ones are 1,6 and 11, which means if you switch your Wi-Fi channels to these listed ones, the chances are high that your internet speed is not going to betray you most of the time.

-You will observe different Wi-Fi signals around your device represented by different colors and signal strengths.
-This will inform you if you are on strong or weak signal channels, help you decide which channel to choose, etc. It is better to choose the channel that is far from your neighbors.
+You will observe different Wi-Fi signals around your device, represented by different colours and signal strengths.
+This will inform you if you are on strong or weak signal channels, help you decide which channel to choose, etc. It is better to choose a channel that is far from your neighbours.

-Since here we are using the router of Digicom so go to the Wireless menu to change the channel of your Wi-Fi.
+Since we are using the router of Digicom, go to the Wireless menu to change the channel of your Wi-Fi.
 There you will find the Channel tab just below the SSID tab.